How to Make Requests in English: Tips and Strategies

 Examples:

-Contextual Applications of Request Expressions
+Contextual Applications of Request Expression

 Everyday Situations

 • Can you pass me the remote?
-(At home with family)

 • Could you hold the door for me?
-(A polite request in a public setting)

 Professional Settings